 SPLAT! imports site location information of transmitter and receiver sites analyzed by the program from ASCII files having a .qth extension.
-QTH files contain the site's name, the site's latitude (positive if North of the equator, negative if South), the site's longitude (in degrees West, 0 to 360 degrees), and the site's antenna height above ground level (AGL).
+QTH files contain the site's name, the site's latitude (in degrees North), the site's longitude (in degrees West), and the site's antenna height above ground level (AGL).
 A single line-feed character separates each field.
 The antenna height is assumed to be specified in feet unless followed by the letter m or the word meters in either upper or lower case.
 Latitude and longitude information may be expressed in either decimal format (74.6889) or degree, minute, second (DMS) format (74.41 20.0).